jjyyoon/tic-tac-toe-online/README.md

     ```sh
     $ pip install -r requirements.txt
     ```
-3. Create a folder 'instance' in the 'backend' folder and create a file 'config.py' that contains configuration below.
+3. Create a folder 'instance' in the 'backend' folder and create a file 'config.py' that contains configurations below.
     ```python
     DEBUG = True
     JWT_SECRET_KEY = 'super-secret'  # Change this!